Flag of Poland: Twentieth century

 White-and-red flags were first waved during a patriotic demonstration on 3 May 1916 in Warsaw.
 The organizing committee advised participants about the correct alignment of the colours, that is with the white stripe above the red one.
 Still, many demonstrators brought flags with the red stripe on top.
 On 1 August 1919, almost a year after Poland regained independence in November 1918, the Sejm officially introduced a white-and-red bicolour as the Polish national flag.
 In order to avoid confusion with the white-and-red maritime signal flag used internationally by harbor pilots and tugboats, the same act of Sejm introduced a variant of the flag with the coat of arms in the white stripe for use as a civil ensign and by Polish diplomats and consuls abroad.

 Apart from changes in the legal specifications of the shades of the national colours (see the section below), the basic design of the Polish flag, including the 5:8 ratio, has remained unchanged to this day.
 The flag with coat of arms was only modified to adjust to the changes in the coat of arms itself.
-Major modifications included a change in the stylisation of the eagle from Classicist to Baroque in 1927 and the removal of the crown from the eagle's head during the Communist rule from 1944 to 1990.Ustawa o zmianie przepisów o godle...
-(1990) In that period, Poland was one of the few socialist states in the Eastern Bloc (apart from the flag of Cuba) not to adorn communist symbolism on its flag.
+Major modifications included a change in the stylisation of the eagle from Classicist to Baroque in 1927 and the removal of the crown from the eagle's head during the Communist rule from 1944 to 1990.
+In that period, Poland was one of the few socialist states in the Eastern Bloc (apart from the flag of Cuba and Laos) not to adorn communist symbolism on its flag.